 Recovering property markets can present a great opportunity for investors to enter high-performing suburbs and secure lucrative property deals whilst affordability levels are at their highest.
 However, whilst a key opportunity to capitalise on capital growth, these transitioning stages can also present a number of challenges and dangers for property buyers.
 With different suburbs and sub-sections of the market often recovering at varying paces, the right research is essential in helping investors differentiate between a problematic asset and a property with high growth potential.
 Here are some fundamental research tips to keep in mind when navigating changing conditions.

 Don’t rely on a single factor

 More often than not, there will be multiple factors contributing to a property market’s performance.
 In a recovering market especially, it’s important not to reply on one single market influencer when analysing the investment potential of a given area.
 For instance, whilst many buyers will consider demand when choosing an investment location (i.e. is the property close to amenity or a local employment hub?), investors will often overlook the equally important factor of property supply.
 An increase in demand for a given location can certainly support positive property price movements; however, if that suburb is also facing an oncoming surge of stock due to a planned land release, this influx of newer housing (and the increased competition that comes with it) can keep prices stagnant for longer.
-As such, it’s vital that investors consider market drivers in conjunction with each other in order to make a more informed assessment of a market’s overall growth potential.
+As such, it’s vital that investors consider market drivers in conjunction with each other (and in conjunction with future changes within a suburb) in order to make a more informed assessment of a market’s overall growth potential.